Skip to main content

 • “Even though it's in early access, it feels quite polished and bug-free, a welcomed change from most early access games.”

-• “I experienced micro-freezes all the time, which made the game unplayable for me.”
+• “I experienced constant micro-freezes, which made the game unplayable for me.”

 • replayability

-Players rate the game's replayability highly, often giving it a perfect score of 5/5, citing its addictive nature and unique mechanics, such as grappling, which enhance the gameplay experience.
+Players rate the game's replayability highly, often giving it a perfect score of 5/5 due to its addictive gameplay and unique mechanics, such as grappling that enhances the experience.
 Suggestions for additional challenges, like unlocking skins for achieving specific goals, could further increase replay value.
-Overall, the game is praised for its engaging and easy-to-play design that encourages repeated playthroughs.

-• “Replay value = 5/5 = I would say 5/5 because it's just addicting and easy to play.
-I thought using a grapple would be disorienting, but it is not in any way and actually adds a cool mechanic that non-VR games cannot do (I can grapple and shoot and look in a different direction while I am swinging to the grapple point).”
+• “Replay value = 5/5.
+I would say 5/5 because it's just addicting and easy to play.
+I thought using a grapple would be disorienting, but it is not in any way.
+It actually adds a cool mechanic that non-VR games cannot do; I can grapple, shoot, and look in a different direction while I am swinging to the grapple point.”

 • “Maybe challenges like skins for guns for getting headshots, etc. I don't know if this lines up with the developers' vision, but I think it would add some replay value.”